florianstancioiu/react-countries-api/README.md

 };
 ```

+5. Write logic (useState calls, useEffect calls, event handler callbacks) and pass them to the `value` attribute of your `<Context.Provider value={{ countries, setCountries }}>`, in other words, make them globally available to all of the child components.

-5. Apply `Provider` component to all the children that needs the global context inside `main.jsx` or `App.jsx`
+6. Apply `Provider` component to all the children that needs the global context inside `main.jsx` or `App.jsx`

 ```js
 import { createRoot } from "react-dom/client";